 Location: Pl.
 Vila de Gràcia and Centre Artesà Tradicionàrius (CAT, Pl.
 Anna Frank, s/n)

-Timetable: 8 pm: official opening of the exhibition - 10 pm: opening retinue at Plaça de la Vila al CAT - 10.30 pm: concert
+Timetable: 10 pm: opening retinue at Plaça de la Vila al CAT - 10.30 pm: concert

 Concert ticket price: at the booking office, €12 / in advance, €10 / Friends of the CAT, €6